-It is our intention to be transparent with all members during this difficult time.
-While we will work to include as many eligible SLFCU Business members as possible in this program, it is important that members understand that applications do not guarantee a loan, as there is a limited amount of funds available for this program.
-As our nation and community faces a rare once-in-a-lifetime challenge, it is important that aid and funds reach businesses in true, critical need.
-We urge all members to investigate all other financial institutions as well as business assistance programs through local, state and national agencies in the links below.
+IMPORTANT NOTE: It is our intention to be transparent with all members during this difficult time.
+While we will work to include as many eligible applicants as possible in this program, it is important that members understand that applications do not guarantee a loan, as there is a limited amount of funds available for this program.
+As our nation and community face a rare once-in-a-lifetime challenge, it is important that aid and funds reach businesses in true, critical need.
+We urge all members to investigate all other financial institutions as well as business assistance programs through local, state, and national agencies.

 U.S. Small Business Administration - Economic Injury Disaster Program (EIDL)

 - Online application